 PMT Function denotes the annuity payment that you need to make including the interest during a particular period of time.
 This is a very common function in Excel.
 If you know the interest rate, a number of years, and the present value you can easily calculate the Annuity payment you need to make.

-PMT stand for Annuity Payment.
+PMT stands for Annuity Payment.

 Nper stands for the number of years or the time period for the loan.

-PV stand for the Present Value.
+PV stands for the Present Value.

-Type is also an optional argument which stand for when the payment is made at the end, in the beginning.
+Type is also an optional argument which stands for when the payment is made at the end, in the beginning.
 It is assumed that the payment is made at the end of the period.